cpedro/cpedro.github.io/_tech/2021-10-07-salt_jinja_improvements.md

 This is actually a mirror from a blog post done by Thomas Martin I/O.  I have personally referred to this multiple times while configuring Salt states in Jinja.
-When I recently went back to refer to, I found that the blog no longer exists and the domain itself has been abnadoned.
+When I recently went back to refer to, I found that the blog no longer exists and the domain itself has been abandoned.
 Luckily, I found a copy of it on [Wayback Machine](https://web.archive.org/web/20180814194012/http://www.tmartin.io:80/articles/2014/salt-improving-jinja-usage) so I decided to make my own mirror.
 Enjoy.